Harshika-123/Machine_Learning/README.md

-Practical Implementation of Linear Regression
+Practical Implementation of Linear Regression ,Logistic Regressio and all the Machine Learning Alogorithm